Community Partners Conference Aug 21, 2025

 By the end of our time together, our hope is this:

-• You will see how trauma can impact not only our communities, but your organizations alike.
+You will see how trauma can impact not only our communities, but your organizations as well.

-As we dive into this presentation, we ask you to keep an open mind and begin to ask yourself: "How can I help bring awareness, reduce stigma, and be more compassionate towards those I serve and those I work alongside, who may be impacted by PTSD, Vicarious Trauma, Secondary Trauma Stress, or Compassion Fatigue, or those affected by other Mental Health Disorders?"
+As we approach the conference, we ask you to keep an open mind and begin to consider this question; "How can I help bring awareness, reduce stigma, and be more compassionate towards those I serve, work alongside, and myself, that may be impacted by the effects of Trauma?”

 Don't miss this crucial opportunity to enhance your understanding, improve your practice, and prioritize your own well-being.
 Your commitment to helping others starts with taking care of yourself.

 Ready to transform your approach to trauma?
-Sign up today for the 2025 TIC Grant Community Partners workshop/Conference!
+Sign up today for the 2025 Community Partners Conference - Trauma: Moving from Surviving to Thriving:

 Time, Date, Place: